Vidumini1998/Vidumini1998/README.md

    <!-- About me -->

-I'm Vidumini Bandara from Sri Lanka, and I'm an enthusiastic, hardworking, flexible and creative undergraduate of Faculty of Information Technology , University of Moratuwa.
-I really enjoy learning langauges and frameworks such as C#, Java, .NET, VB.NET, HTML, JavaScript, CSS, Bootstrap.
-I enjoy web development in general.
-Also I'm a blog writter at Medium .
+I'm Vidumini Bandara from Sri Lanka, an enthusiastic, hardworking, and creative undergraduate studying at the Faculty of Information Technology, University of Moratuwa.
+I have a passion for web development and enjoy learning languages and frameworks like C#, Java, .NET, VB.NET, HTML, JavaScript, CSS, and Bootstrap.

+In addition to my studies, I'm also a blogger on Medium, where I write about a variety of topics related to technology and beyond.
+I'm dedicated to constantly expanding my knowledge and skills, and I'm excited about the opportunities that lie ahead.
 <br>

 You can reach me at,